fejikso/video_recompressor/README_dev.md

 ### Metadata & Skipping
 The app checks for the `reprocessed` metadata tag (or legacy `comment` tag) using `ffprobe` before processing.
 If found, the file is skipped.

+## Configuration Files
+The app reads external configuration files for extensibility:
+-   `video_filters.tab`: Tab-separated values defining available video filters.
+-   `video_commands.tab`: Tab-separated values defining command modifiers.

-## Building
+## Building and Release

+### Local Build
-To build the application for production:
+To build the application for your current OS:
 ```bash
 npm run tauri build
 ```

+### Cross-Platform Release (GitHub Actions)
+We use GitHub Actions to build for Linux, Windows, and macOS automatically.

+1.  **Trigger**: Push a tag starting with `v` (e.g., `v0.1.0`).
+2.  **Workflow**: `.github/workflows/release.yml`
+3.  **Output**: The workflow creates a GitHub Release with the compiled binaries/installers attached.